ankushT369/cfxpool/README.md

-# FxPool
+# cfxpool

-FxPool is a **fast and lightweight fixed-size memory pool allocator** written in Rust, ideal for high-performance and real-time applications such as:
+cfxpool is a **fast and lightweight fixed-size memory pool allocator** written in Rust, ideal for high-performance and real-time applications such as:

 - Games and game engines
 - Graphical asset systems